What La Niña means for your summer - NewsBreak

 The hottest temperatures are predicted out West, in Utah, Colorado, New Mexico and Arizona.

 La Niña also has an impact on hurricane season.
-It typically weakens storms originating in the Pacific, but leads to stronger hurricanes in the Atlantic.Hurricane forecast predicts busy 2022 season, strong storms
+It typically weakens storms originating in the Pacific, but leads to stronger hurricanes in the Atlantic.Hurricane forecast: Meteorologists predict busy 2022 season, strong storms

 Hurricane season doesn’t usually peak until late summer, but meteorologists are already predicting a busier-than-average year for 2022 .
 Colorado State University’s hurricane outlook calls for 19 named storms, nine of which they expect to be “major hurricanes.”